Individual-based and continuum models of phenotypically heterogeneous growing cell populations: The individual-based model

 \subsection{Mathematical modelling of cell death and division}

-We assume that a dividing cell is replaced by two identical cells that inherit the phenotypic state of the parent cell (\emph{i.e.} the progenies are placed on the same lattice site as their parent), while a dying cell is removed from the population.
+To incorporate the effects of cell proliferation, we assume that a dividing cell is { instantly} replaced by two identical cells that inherit the phenotypic state of the parent cell (\emph{i.e.} the progenies are placed on the same lattice site as their parent), while a dying cell is { instantly} removed from the population.
 We model pressure-dependent proliferation by letting the cells divide, die or remain quiescent with probabilities that depend on their phenotypic states and the pressure that they experience.
 In particular, to define the probabilities of cell division and death, we introduce the function $R(y_j, p_i^k)$, which describes the net growth rate of the cell population density at position $x_i$ at time $t_k$, and assume that between time-steps $k$ and $k+1$ a cell in phenotypic state $y_j$ at position $x_i$ may die with probability

 divide with probability

 or remain quiescent (\emph{i.e.} do not divide nor die) with probability

 Note that we are implicitly assuming the time-step $\tau$ to be sufficiently small that $0 < \euscr{P}_{B_{i,j}}^{k} + \euscr{P}_{D_{i,j}}^{k} < 1$ for all values of $i$, $j$ and $k$.